 Preparing for an appointment

-You're likely to first see your family doctor or a general practitioner.
+You're likely to first see your health care provider.
 Because there's often a lot to discuss and time may be limited, it's a good idea to prepare for your appointment.
 Here's some information to help you get ready for your appointment and know what to expect from your doctor.

 What you can do